 In addition, public agencies usually require environmental due diligence before they release grant funding for projects related to real estate developments or land improvements.

 Environmental Due Diligence Processes: What to Expect

-During a Phase I ESA, an EP will review historical records such as aerial photographs, city directories, regulatory records, and fire insurance maps as well as environmental radius reports, physical settings reports, and will conduct an in-person site investigation to determine the presence of Recognized Environmental Conditions (RECs).
+During a Phase I ESA, an EP will review historical records such as aerial photographs, city directories, regulatory records, and fire insurance maps, as well as environmental radius reports and physical settings reports, and will conduct an in-person site investigation to determine the presence of Recognized Environmental Conditions (RECs).
 RECs are defined as the presence or likely presence of hazardous substances or petroleum products in, on, or at the subject property due to a release to the environment.

 How Much Does Environmental Due Diligence Cost?